About supervision

 Essential practice

-Formal meetings between the research student and supervisor(s) to review progress should normally take place at least every four to six weeks for full-time students (pro-rata for part-time students).
+Formal meetings between the research student and supervisor(s) to review progress should normally take place at least every four weeks for full-time students (pro-rata for part-time students).
 It is essential for written records of formal student-supervisor meetings to be made, either by the student or the supervisor, and for both to maintain a copy.

 Notes of supervisory meetings need not be lengthy or detailed documents, but should record the progress made on the project, key points discussed and any agreed actions or objectives to be achieved before the next meeting.
 This could take the form of a series of bullet points.